Local artist to perform at Spring Market

-A local singer who performed on The Voice is set to perform at The Spring Market.
+FORT WAYNE, Ind.
+(WANE) – A local singer who performed on The Voice is set to perform at the Spring Market.

-The Spring Market will be held at 2Toms Brewing Company on Saturday, April 9th starting at noon.
-That’s when the tap room will be open.
+The Spring Market will be held at 2Toms Brewing Company on Saturday.
+The tap room will be open starting at noon.

-At 4pm, people can shop local as there will be plenty of vendors on hand.
-From flowers, to handmade things, there will be plenty of unique things on hand for people to browse and shop.
-There will also be a food truck on hand serving smoked BBQ, chicken, and more.
+At 4 p.m., people can shop local, as there will be plenty of vendors on hand.
+From flowers to handmade things, there will be plenty of unique things on hand for people to browse and shop.
+There will also be a food truck serving smoked BBQ, chicken, and more.

 While you’re shopping, you can enjoy a beer from 2Toms.
 Their tap room will be open, featuring all of their beers, including a chocolate stout ice cream that will be newly unveiled.

-Samuel was a contestant on The Voice and was on John Legends team.
+Samuel was a contestant on The Voice and was on John Legend’s team.
 He made it to the top 20 before being eliminated.
-He teamed up with 2Toms owner Tom Carpenter on creating a chocolate stout beer .
+He teamed up with 2Toms owner Tom Carpenter on creating the chocolate stout beer.

 All proceeds from the can will go towards a local adoption agency.